|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Over Mindanao at approximately 11:45am, Lt.
+Returning, at approximately 11:45am, Lt.
 Sanders called over the radio to B-24J 44-40938 piloted by 1st Lt.
-William R. Covington that his fuel gauges were shattered and he had no way to estimate fuel levels and one engine was out and lost sight of the formation over Mindanao north-northeast of Davao, advising that he would proceed to Leyte.
-Also, that several crew members were injured.
+William R. Covington that his fuel gauges were shattered and he had no way to estimate fuel levels.
+Also, he reported one engine was out and several crew members were injured.
+He also stated that he had lost sight of the formation over Mindanao north-northeast of Davao and advised he would divert to Leyte.
 He departed the formation heading north.
-Weather was 6/10 low stratus clouds with visibility of 6-8 miles.
+The weather was 6/10 low stratus clouds with visibility of 6-8 miles.

-At 1300 another aircrew member aboard B-24J 44-41213 heard the message "QMMO" from LED to Morotai that was repeated several times.
-At 1510 the aircraft then began sending an "SOS".
-At 1320 he intercepted a message "Bail out or crash land on Mindanao".
+At 1:00pm another aircrew member aboard B-24J 44-41213 heard the radio message "QMMO" from LED to Morotai that was repeated several times.
+At 3:10 the aircraft then began sending an "SOS" and at 3:20pm the message "Bail out or crash land on Mindanao".

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|